 You see, I identified my primary passion, and I ruthlessly prioritised my life decisions to serve that passion.When You Really Want Something, You Put It Above Other Things You Also Want.

 My primary passion being financial freedom and in order to get there, I need to build my passive income.
 Having taken the dividend income route to build this passive income, I need to prioritise saving and investing above all else to reach my goal.
 This doesn’t mean I am extremely frugal or a miser.
-I still enjoy life and and do the things I want to do.
+I still enjoy life and do the things I want to do.
 It just means that I think twice before making foolish purchases.
 It also means that I need to earn extra money outside my job in order to keep pushing towards my goal.
+There are lots of different ways you can make some extra money so if this option doesn’t sound that appealing then take a look at this article on european business review to find some other options.

 I was recently speaking with a friend who was curious as to how I could save 50%+ of my taxable income.
 This colleague is a huge travel junkie who loves to travel to new places.
 When I told him that saving involved seriously cutting back on travel, he balked – it wasn’t something he believed he could do.
 This is because his priorities are discovering new places and exploring what this world has to offer.
 My friend really enjoyed the concept of financial freedom, but he didn’t love it enough to sacrifice his commitment to travel.